ctimeku/simple_IDE/README.md

 # simple_IDE
-#This program just for chinese.
+#This version is only suitable for china.
-#English version will be available later
+#English version will be available later.